THC: Accelerating Distributed Deep Learning Using Tensor Homomorphic Compression: .921 ! Tensor Homomorphic Compression

 A main building block that is used for gradient compression is \emph{quantization}, a technique that allows representing gradient entries (e.g., 32-bit floats) using a small (e.g., 4) number of bits while bounding the error.
-At a high level, our Tensor Homomorphic Compression (THC) framework leverages the concept of Stochastic Quantization (SQ) that quantizes given a real-value $a$ to one of two quantization values $q_0,q_1$ such that $q_0\le a\le q_1$.
-SQ quantizes $a$ to $q_1$ with probability $(q_1-a)/(q_1-q_0)$ and to $q_1$ otherwise.
+At a high level, our Tensor Homomorphic Compression (THC) framework leverages Stochastic Quantization (SQ) that rounds a given real-value $a$ to one of two quantization values $q_0,q_1$ such that $q_0\le a\le q_1$.
+SQ quantizes $a$ to $q_0$ with probability $(q_1-a)/(q_1-q_0)$ and to $q_1$ otherwise.
 An appealing property of SQ is that the expected value of the quantization is exactly $a$, i.e., it is unbiased.
-This is especially useful in distributed scenarios where using SQ results in a decrease in the error of estimating the \mbox{average as the number of workers increases \cite{vargaftik2021drive}.}
+This is especially useful in distributed scenarios where using SQ results in a decrease in the error of estimating the average as the number of workers increases \cite{vargaftik2021drive}.
+Our focus in what follows is minimizing the error introduced by quantization while maintaining the UHC property.

-The most popular form of SQ is \emph{Uniform} SQ (USQ) in which the quantization values are uniformly spaced.
-For example, given the range $[m,M]$ and using $2^b$ quantization values, their locations are $q_0=m, q_1 = m + (M-m)/(2^b-1),\ldots, q_{2^b}=M$.
-USQ quantizes a value $a\in[m,M]$ to one of its nearest quantization values.

-\subsection{The Uniform THC algorithm}
+\subsection{The Uniform THC Algorithm}

-To develop THC, we first introduce a generalization of USQ to the uniform homomorphic setting.
-For convenience, we henceforth denote $\angles i=\set{0,\ldots,i-1}$ for any $i\in\mathbb N$.